How Savant Communicates With External Video Sources

 docker run --rm -it --name sink-display \

---entrypoint /opt/savant/adapters/ds/sinks/display.sh \
+--entrypoint /opt/savant/adapters/ds/sinks/display.py \

 -e SYNC_INPUT=False \